Asylee Women Enterprise (AWE)

 General Information

 The Asylee Women Enterprise (AWE) helps immigrants or people seeking refuge in the US.
 They offer many services, including English classes, computer classes, parenting skills classes, and wellness activities.
-As of right now, the AWE is only accepting new clients that live in Baltimore City and arrived in the US in the past nine months.
-These restrictions do NOT apply to trafficking survivors and/or individuals seeking benefits application assistance only.
-If you're not sure whether you qualify or not, call the center at 443-850-0627.
+If you're not sure whether you qualify or not, call the center at 443-850-0627 or fill out this surveyhere.

 Services